telus/tds-core/guide/getting-started/designers.md

   </tr>
   <tr>
     <td><img src="craftmanager7.png" /></td>
-    <td>Both the TDS component and TDS block libraries (and any other libraries you belong to) should now appear in the DSM window.</td>
+    <td>The TDS Core, TDS Community, and Global Elements libraries (and any other libraries you belong to) should now appear in the DSM window.</td>
   </tr>
     <tr>
     <td><img src="craftmanager8.png" /></td>